 In this students' project, the students demonstrate understanding of specific questions related to a defined topic concerning the marketing of bio-based products and services.
 Students have to show in their presentation that they can analyse, solve and answer defined problems and questions related to this topic.
 Participants of the course show that they have done appropriate research work and are able to present their results.
-By answering follow-up questions related to their presentation they show that they have learned to put their research outcome into the relevant product and market context.
+By answering follow-up questions related to the relevant product and market context.